Stay Warm to Enjoy Hunting More

 Most of the time, when my dad, Jim Shockey and I are hunting, we wear Mossy Oak Break-Up.
 I feel I’m a natural woman when I wear Mossy Oak’s patterns, which are earth tones and natural looking.
 I think Mossy Oak is as much a fashion statement as it is a camouflage pattern to wear hunting.
 I usually always have on some type of Mossy Oak or have Mossy Oak incorporated in the clothing that I wear wherever I go.
 I really like the colors, and I really feel like Mossy Oak makes a statement about who I am.
-I don’t wear a full suit of Mossy Oak camouflage for everyday wear, but I may wear a Mossy Oak jacket, pants or shirt.
+I don’t wear a full suit of Mossy Oak camouflage for everyday wear, but I may wear a Mossy Oak hunting pants, jacket, or shirt.
 Or, I may have on sportswear that has Mossy Oak incorporated somewhere on the shirt or the pants.

 When my dad and I are hunting in Saskatchewan, Canada, in below-zero weather, this is one of my favorite times to wear Mossy Oak.
 For outerwear, I get inside a Heater Body Suit that’s much like an oversized sleeping bag and comes in a Mossy Oak pattern.
 It has a lot of fabric and insulation that creates a barrier against extremely-cold weather.